 Evan Arkush, Chief Monkey

 More recently Evan has been getting excited about moto gymkhana, which is timed cone courses that you can set up in a parking lot with just about any motorcycle big or small.
-There is no quicker, cheaper or lower risk way to up your skills by several notches.
+There is no quicker, cheaper or lower risk way to boost your riding skills by several notches.
 We highly recommend you try it!

-Why the name Monkey Moto School??
+What’s with the name Monkey Moto School??

-One of Evan’s besties has been calling him “Monkey” for many years because, apparently, he seems to embody a playful monkey spirit, energy and sometimes mannerisms.
-It also turns out that Evan was born in the Chinese year of the monkey.
+One of Evan’s besties has been calling him “Monkey” for many years because, according to her, he embodies a playful monkey spirit, energy -and occasionally mannerisms.
+It further turns out that Evan was born in the Chinese year of the monkey.
 And finally, in researching the Hindu monkey god Hanuman there seem to be some significant character likenesses.
 Monkey Moto School just kind of made sense.